Last updated on August 15, 2023 at 01:17 pm

 Building a Recognition Culture to Improve the Employee Experience

-The work that your teams have put in over the last year should be the motivation you need to make sure your recognition program truly delivers.
-And this comes down to a strong partnership between HR, IC, leadership, managers, and even employees.
+The work that your teams have put in over the last few years should be the motivation you need to make sure your recognition program truly delivers.
+And this comes down to a strong partnership between HR, Internal Communications, leadership, frontline managers, and even employees.
 Everyone is responsible for the employee experience and workplace culture.